mdn/advanced-js-fundamentals-ck/tutorials/02-functions/01-calling-functions.md

 Functions are incredibly flexible in JavaScript.
 Not only can we call them like we did above — we can also pass them as arguments to other functions.
 We can also assign them to properties in objects as well as store them in variables.
 As a result, we need a way to talk about functions without accidentally calling them in the wrong place.

-We can refer to a function without calling it by omitting the parentheses (you'll sometimes see the parentheses refferred to as the "function invocation operator").
+We can refer to a function without calling it by omitting the parentheses (you'll sometimes see the parentheses referred to as the "function invocation operator").

 ```js
 var myFavoriteFunction = sayHello;
 ```

 In the first section of this content kit, we passed functions to methods on `Array.prototype`.
 It was the method's job to call this function on each member of the array.
-We _do not_ want to call it the function as we pass it to the method on `Array.prototype`.
+We _do not_ want to call the function as we pass it to the method on `Array.prototype`.

 We omit the parentheses in this context because we're referencing it, but not invoking it.
 For example: